erich5280/docs/content/docs/for-developers/sending-email/stopping-a-scheduled-send.md

  ### 	Cancel Scheduled Sends

-There is a [group of endpoints]({{root_url}}/API_Reference/Web_API_v3/cancel_schedule_send.html) in the SendGrid API v3 that makes it possible to batch transactional email together and to schedule a time for that batch to be delivered.
+There is a [group of endpoints]({{root_url}}/API_Reference/Web_API_v3/cancel_schedule_send.html) in the SendGrid API v3 that makes it possible to batch transactional email together and schedule a delivery time for that batch.
 You can also pause or cancel the delivery of one of these batches.

 <call-out>